Feature detection (nervous system): In toad vision

 Prey-detecting T5.2 neuron recorded from the optic tectum of a freely moving toad.
-(A) The neuron responds to a worm-like moving bar: note the premotor increase in discharge frequency predicting toad's orienting movements to catch the prey (see vertical arrow).
+(A) The neuron responds to a worm-like moving bar: note the premotor increase in the discharge frequency which predicts an orienting movement by the toad to catch the prey (see vertical arrow).
 B) No response of the T5.2 neuron and no prey capture to the bar moving in anti-worm configuration.
-C) Strong discharge frequency of the same T5.2 neuron to the anti-worm stimulus is correlated with immediate prey capture activity after an ipsilateral pretectal thalamic high-frequency lesion applied from a second electrode.
-Combined according to Schürg-Pfeiffer, Spreckelsen, Ewert 1993.
+C) Strong discharge frequency of the same T5.2 neuron to the anti-worm stimulus is correlated with an immediate prey orienting movement after an ipsilateral pretectal thalamic high-frequency lesion applied from a second electrode.
+Combined according to: Schürg-Pfeiffer, Spreckelsen, Ewert 1993; Ewert, Schürg-Pfeiffer, Schwippert 1996.

 The feature prey-selective is defined for toads Bufo spec.: Among moving rectangular bars and squares of different configurations — within behaviorally relevant ranges of size and speed — the worm configuration is the visual sign stimulus with the maximum trigger value.

 Multiple unit recordings showed that a prey object activates several adjacent prey-selective neurons whose receptive fields partly overlap.
-This suggests that more than one prey detecting cell—i.e., an ensemble of cells—will fire in the releasing system of prey-capture.
+More than one prey detecting neuron (an ensemble of neurons) —in combination with neurons which determine the local sign of the prey— will fire in the command releasing system of prey-capture (see vision in toads).

-Further comparisons between the receptive fields of tectal neurons and retinal ganglion cells, classes R2 and R3, recorded in free-moving toads, revealed that size-sensitive (T5.1) and prey-selective (T5.2) tectal neurons were able to estimate the absolute size of a moving stimulus while retinal ganglion cells were only able to determine the visual angular size of the stimulus.
-Motion parallax, the accommodation mechanism of the lens and binocular disparity are suitable ways to estimate object distance which is prerequisite of absolute size scaling.
-T5.2 neurons in pharmacologically immobilized toads retain their prey selective properties, but lose their sensitivity to the real size of objects.
+Further comparisons between the receptive fields of tectal neurons and retinal ganglion cells, classes R2 and R3, recorded in free-moving toads, revealed that size-sensitive (T5.1) and prey-selective (T5.2) tectal neurons were able to estimate the absolute size of a moving stimulus (not correlated with the diameter of the visual excitatory receptive field, ERF) while retinal ganglion cells were only able to determine the visual angular size of the stimulus (correlated with the diameter of the visual ERF).
+The accommodation mechanism of the lens and binocular disparity are suitable ways to estimate object distance which is prerequisite of absolute size scaling.
+T5.2 neurons in pharmacologically immobilized toads retain their configurational prey selective properties, but lose their sensitivity to the real size of objects.
 Other selective neurons observed in the optic tectum include binocular neurons, approach-sensitive neurons, and visual widefield arousal neurons with cutaneous input.